 The researcher explained that because the amount of compound that can be obtained from live scorpions is very small, in the order of some micrograms, it was indispensable to obtain them chemically.

-In order to synthesize them artificially, the support of post-docs was required from Richard Zare's laboratory at Stanford University in California, where they determined the structure of both antibiotics using mass spectroscopy and nuclear magnetic resonance studies.
+To synthesize them artificially, the support of post-docs was required from Richard Zare's laboratory at Stanford University in California, where they determined the structure of both antibiotics using mass spectroscopy and nuclear magnetic resonance studies.

 The head of the study said that because they have been working on the antibiotic for several years they have already obtained the patent.